-ELT142 Semiconductor/ Optoelectronic Devices 2 class and 3 lab hr/wk, 3 cr.
+2 class hr/wk and 3 lab hr/wk, 3 cr.
 Covers the fundamentals of basic diode rectifier, multiplier, and transistor voltage regulators and current limiting circuits.
-Introduces the operating principles of solid-state devices such as unijunction transistors, special purpose diodes, photovoltaic cells, thyristors, and optoelectronic devices.
+Introduces the operating principles of solid-state devices such as unijunction transistors, special purpose principles of solid-state devices such as unijunction transistors, special purpose diodes, photovoltaic cells, thyristors, and optoelectronic devices.
 Promotes and supports sustainable and green technologies.
-Prerequisite: ELT141 with a grade of C or better; or consent of instructor.
+Prerequisite: ELT141 with a grade of C or better; or consent of

-ELT143 Pulse Circuit Fundamentals

-2 class and 3 lab hr/wk, 3 cr.
+ELT143 Pulse Circuit Fundamentals 2 class hr/wk and 3 lab hr/wk, 3 cr.

 Introduces the theory, analysis and operation of discrete pulse waveform circuits.
 Promotes and supports sustainable and green technologies.
 Prerequisite: ELT141 with a grade of C or better; or consent of instructor.

-ELT151 Digital Fundamentals 3 class and 2 lab hr/wk, 4 cr.
+ELT151 Digital Fundamentals 3 class hr/wk and 2 lab hr/wk, 4 cr.